autowarefoundation/autoware.universe/planning/apparent_safe_velocity_limiter/README.md

 to avoid incorrectly detecting collision with vehicle moving at velocities higher than parameter `dynamic_obstacles_min_vel`.
 Parameter `dynamic_obstacles_buffer` is also used to increase the size of the mask and reduce noise.

-After the occupancy grid has been converted to an image, a threshold is applied to only keep cells with a value above parameter `occupancy_grid_obstacle_threshold`.
+After the occupancy grid has been converted to an image, a threshold is applied to only keep cells with a value above parameter `occupancy_grid_threshold`.

 Contours can then be extracted from the image and corresponding linestrings are created that can be checked for intersection with the footprint polygon using